 - Throw a Barrel at It: Utilized at certain points; enemy mooks will throw exploding barrels at you that you need to shoot out of the air before they hit you.

-- What Happened to the Mouse?: The jeep driver who picks you up in the second level suddenly disappears from said jeep when you try to climb up a ladder.
-You watch the empty jeep plow into some gas tanks.
+- What Happened to the Mouse?: The jeep driver who picks you up in the second level loses control of his vehicle and it plows into some gas tanks.
+What happens to him next is unknown.